jbrazda/icai-fault-alert-service/README.md

 1. If Action would require new Connector and connection, Implement such service connector for example Jira, Service Now, MS Teams Channel, Slack Channel
 2. Create Process Object to describe Action Specific Configuration parameters (See existing Process object to describe [email-alert](./src/ipd/Explore/Alerting/ProcessObjects/alert-config.PROCESS_OBJECT.xml))
 3. Implement new branch in the `Alert Configuration Manager` to manage the new action configuration
+4. Register new action type in the Pick list selection in the `action` Process Object `Type` field
-4. Implement new branch of logic to invoke specific Action in the `UncaughtFaultAlertHandler-*` processes
+5. Implement new branch of logic to invoke specific Action in the `UncaughtFaultAlertHandler-*` processes
-5. Deploy and test the changes to Alert Service
+6. Deploy and test the changes to Alert Service

 ### Add Custom Configuration Storage Provider

 To Add custom Storage provider such as Database follow these steps to to store and retrieve the configuration using a new provider

 1. Setup or Implement service connector for example to support such storage provider (DB, AWS S3, Bitbucket)
+2. Implement New Storage Manager Guide based on existing examples for GitHub and GitLab
-2. Implement new steps in the `Alert Configuration Manager` to save and load configuration using the new provider
+3. Implement new steps in the `Alert Configuration Manager` to save and load configuration using the new provider
-3. Register new action type in the Pick list selection in the `action` Process Object `Type` field
 4. Implement new branch of logic to Load configuration from new provider in the `UncaughtFaultAlertHandler-*` processes
 5. Deploy and test the changes to Alert Service